bernhardAxonIvy/doc/source/designer-guide/cms/editors.rst

 Context Menu
 ~~~~~~~~~~~~

-In the context menu in the cms view there are several actions available:
+In the context menu in the CMS view there are several actions available:

 :guilabel:`Add...`

   Creates new content objects with the given type, name and value.

-  As name you can use a simple name, an absolute or relative path cms path.
+  As name you can use a simple name, an absolute or relative path CMS path.
 All
   necessary will be created automatically.

   The value for text based types can be edited directly in the value column whereas